cl1107/field-form/README.md

 # Field-Form

-Get better understanding about how ant-desigon form works.
+Get better understanding about how ant-design form works.

 ## Install